Embroidered Stories: Scottish Samplers

 Argentina

-Generously on loan from the Leslie B. Durst Collection.
+Generously loaned from the Leslie B. Durst Collection.

 Header image: Margaret Alexander’s sampler, made during the Napoleonic Wars, includes portraits of three British army regiments. © Leslie B. Durst Collection.